Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 And that will happen not once or twice but as often as both parties communicate.
 And imagine someone new comes into your developer team.

 <blockquote>
-<strong>New Developer</strong>: Hey Manager A told me to implement feature xyz to the fields but there is no field implementation?<br />
+<strong>New Developer</strong>: Hey Manager A told me to implement feature xyz to the fields but there is no "Field" implementation?<br />
 <strong>Other Developer</strong>: Right, we call them Cell, that's the term you have to search for.
 </blockquote>